53 Notable alumni of

 -

-Gustavo Gutiérrez-Merino Díaz OP was a Peruvian philosopher, Catholic theologian, and Dominican priest who was one of the founders of liberation theology in Latin America.
-His 1971 book A Theology of Liberation is considered pivotal to the formation of liberation theology.
+Gustavo Gutiérrez-Merino Díaz OP was a Peruvian Catholic philosopher, theologian, and Dominican priest who was one of the founders of Latin American liberation theology.
+His 1971 book A Theology of Liberation is considered pivotal to the formation of liberation theology at large.
 He held the John Cardinal O'Hara Professorship of Theology at the University of Notre Dame and was a visiting professor at universities in North America and Europe.

 -